JioTV-Go/jiotv_go/docs/get_started.md

 ### Automatic Installation (Recommended)

+We have video tutorials for [Windows](https://youtu.be/BnNTYTSvVBc),  and [Android](https://youtu.be/ejiuml11g8o) users.
+Please watch them if you are unsure about the installation process.

 #### Linux/Android/macOS

 Here's a one-liner to download and install the latest version of JioTV Go on Linux/Android/macOS.